-Subject: Science
+Subject: Science Acting Subject Leader: Mr Maheta Email: maheta@universityofkentacademiestrust.org.uk

-Subject Leader: Ms Lauren Cherry

-Email: laurencherry@universityofkentacademiestrust.org.uk

 Year 11 finds students reaching 'mastery' on the spiral curriculum, where 10 key themes are revisited in greater depth year on year.
 The 10 themes are as follows: forces, electromagnets, energy, waves, matter, reactions, earth, organisms, ecosystems, and genes.
 Students will study these across the sciences in the year.
 Students will either study core science (AQA Trilogy - 4h/wk) or take triple science (AQA Single Science - 4h/wk).
 Per the curriculum plan below, topics are divided into Biology, Chemistry or Physics topics and preceded with B, C or P and their unit number for reference against the AQA Specifications.
-The content covered by each syllabus (Trilogy/Triple) is similar, with Triple going in to slightly more depth.